sdr-enthusiasts/plane-alert-db/README.md

 - Watch me Fly \- Flying and Training Schools
 - Who needs an Engine ? \- Gliders etc
 - Zoomies \- Fast jets, fighters.
 Anything that moves fast.

-# Current Content

-- plane-alert-db.txt - The list of interesting aircaft, with tags and categories.
-- community-list.txt - Open list to add your suggestions to.
-These will be moved to the main list in time.
-- archive - lists in out of date formats
-  - military-contractors.txt - From refueing to operating fake flying cell phone towers, this list has it all.
-  - royal-aircraft.txt - RAF 32 Squadron and Helicopters operated by The Queen's Helicopter Flight.
-HRH Queen Elizabeth II.
-  - uk-NPAS.txt .
-Includes Helicopters and 4 Vulcanair P.68R aircraft.

 # To do / Ideas